 The world of work is changing faster and more profoundly than most of us could have ever imagined.
 Positive psychology and people practices can transform the way organizations manage people, especially during times of great change and uncertainty.
-Studies show that organizations applying these positive, innovative, and high impact approaches create thriving workplaces where people do their best work, enjoy better work lives, and are strongly committed to helping the business shape a purposeful and sustainable future.
-Below are five positive people practices that HR and leadership teams should prioritize to create excellent employee experiences and better, more sustainable business results.
+Studies show that organizations applying these positive approaches create thriving workplaces where people do their best work, enjoy better work lives, and are strongly committed to helping the business shape a sustainable future.
+Below are five positive people practices that HR and leadership teams should prioritize to create excellent employee experiences and better business results.

 Positive leadership that delivers peak performance in fast-changing times

 Positive leadership is a leadership approach that helps leaders, teams and organizations achieve breakthrough performance, thriving workplaces, innovation and sustainable growth.
-It focuses on creating positive value for multiple stakeholders (including employees, partners, shareholders and society) rather than just for shareholders.
+It focuses on creating positive value for multiple stakeholders rather than just for shareholders.

-Positive leaders inspire people with a meaningful purpose beyond profit, create connected organizations built around positive beliefs and relationships, deliver exceptional results through peak performing teams and accelerate adaptation to changes and disruptive forces with collaborative learning cultures.
+Positive leaders inspire people with a meaningful purpose beyond profit, create connected organizations built around positive relationships, deliver exceptional results through peak performing teams and accelerate adaptation with collaborative learning cultures.

-Because it focuses on developing employees’ positive capabilities and capacities, including helping them improve the way they think, manage their emotions and relate to others, positive leadership enables and empowers people to achieve their best performance and navigate change.
-It also helps them to develop vital psychological capacities including resilience, agility, grit (the ability to remain focused and persevere under pressure) and motivation necessary to adapt to the complex, fast-changing world we now live in.
+Because it focuses on developing employees’ positive emotions, strengths and capabilities, positive leadership empowers people to achieve their best performance and navigate change.
+It also helps them develop vital psychological capacities including resilience, agility and grit, necessary to adapt to the uncertain world we now live in.

 Accelerating psychological safety and creative thinking

 Many organizations are promoting psychological safety as a fundamental pillar or their wellbeing strategy.
-This is important as people need to feel emotionally and psychologically safe at work to feel they are in a supporting and inclusive environment that appreciates them and their unique contribution.
+This is crucial for people to feel valued, supported and willing to share their opinions and ideas openly, without having to worry about negative consequences.

-However, there is another compelling reason to pursue a culture where psychological safety becomes the norm and an open environment is created for upward challenge, candour and voicing different perspectives.
+However, there is another compelling reason to pursue a culture where psychological safety becomes the norm and candour is encouraged.
 To succeed in today’s ever-changing environment, organizations are going to need to accelerate creative thinking and innovation.
-The only way to do this is to ensure everyone feels there is a safe environment to offer up their ideas and feedback, no matter how controversial these are, to create better ways of working and innovative products/solutions that appeal to customers.
-If this is done well, it creates an enduring competitive advantage for the company that is difficult for other businesses to copy.
+The only way to do this is to ensure everyone feels there is a safe environment to offer up their ideas and feedback, no matter how controversial these are.
+If this is done effectively, it accelerates innovation and creates an enduring competitive advantage for the company.

-To get the very best out of people we need to help them discover and optimize their natural talents and strengths, as these are the qualities that will enable them to make a standout contribution.
-By building teams that appreciate, mobilize, and optimize employees’ combined strengths, we can unlock higher performance, motivation, confidence and innovation.
+To get the very best out of people we need to help them discover and optimize their natural strengths, as these are the qualities that will enable them to stand out.
+By building teams that optimize employees’ combined strengths, we can unlock higher performance, motivation, confidence and innovation.
 Gallup’s global research spanning almost 50,000 business units in 45 countries showed that strengths-based management practices can improve employee engagement by 15% and profitability by up to 29%.

 Building resilience and psychological fitness

-Contrary to popular belief, resilience isn’t about being so tough-minded that you don’t experience negative effects of stress and difficult setbacks.
-Rather, it is the ability to bounce back quicker from adversity and stressful events than people with lower levels of resilience.
-Although some people are naturally more resilient than others, everyone can learn to be more resilient by changing their mindset and learning tried and tested skills and techniques that are backed by decades of research.
+Contrary to popular belief, resilience isn’t about being so tough-minded that you don’t experience negative effects of stress and setbacks.
+Rather, it is the ability to bounce back quicker from adversity and stressful events than people with lower resilience.
+Although some people are naturally more resilient than others, everyone can learn to be more resilient by learning tried and tested skills and techniques that are backed by decades of research.

-Leadership and HR can promote more resilience in their workforce by building a culture where it’s ok for people to speak up about the pressures they are under and how this is impacting their emotions and mental health.
-Organizational cultures that expect leaders and employees to be super-heroes with infinite capabilities and motivation typically undermine people’s resilience and wellbeing, causing burnout, unwanted attrition, lawsuits and a host of other problems.
-Through cultivating listening, caring and supportive workplaces where people are free to express their vulnerabilities so they can get the support they need, leadership and HR will create a stronger, more resilient culture.
+Leaders can promote more resilience by building a work culture where it’s ok for people to speak up about the pressures they are experiencing and how these are impacting their mental health.
+Organizational cultures that expect people to be super-heroes with infinite capabilities typically undermine people’s wellbeing, causing burnout, unwanted attrition, lawsuits and a host of other problems.
+By cultivating listening, caring and supportive workplaces where people can express their vulnerabilities and get the support they need, leaders will create a stronger, more resilient culture.
 Click here for more on how to help leaders tackle negative stress and pressure.

 Encouraging an amplifying, growth-oriented mindset